 - Eliminate practice drags such as draining staff and difficult patients.

 - They also delegate tasks they dislike doing to people they trust, but they also follow up to be sure it’s getting done.

 And take-a-way #10:They think big

-They look at other streams of income rather than work harder and longer which leads to burn out and ineffectiveness.
+- Look at other streams of income rather than work harder and longer which leads to burnout and ineffectiveness.

 And there you have it!

 The 10 take-a-ways Success Tips from Plastic Surgeons from those I have interviewed.

 You may want to listen to that again since it contains lots of pearls to consider when creating your own roadmap to success.

 And, of course, please contact me if you could use some guidance rating your own practice.